 12. Disappear at Magic's Theatre

 Located in Southwest Austin, Magic's Theater offers a full auditorium sized Magic show on Saturday nights and a close up magic show on Friday nights.
-It also doubles as a magic musuem with pieces from Harry Houdini's collection, a snack bar, and very important you can bring your own wine (small corkcage fee required).
-Get the details on Magic's Theater here.
+It also doubles as a magic musuem with pieces from Harry Houdini's collection, and offers a snack bar.
+One worthwhile feature is that you can bring your own wine with a small corkage fee.

 13. Get Lost in the Bob Bullock Museum

 The Bob Bullock Texas State History Museum offers 3 full floors of exhibits featuring everything about Texas.
 This is also home to the first and best Austin Imax Experience that routinely shows current hit movies alongside some 3D staples.

 14. Get the Party Started at Rainey Street District

 Rainey Street District is probably the most unusual nightlife scene in Austin.
 The first bar to open in Rainey was Lustre Pearl located in an old home.
 Not too long after other homes converted into bars and now the area is covered with bars, hotels, restaurants, and food trucks, offering one of Austin's most unique nightlife districts.